PacktPublishing/Mastering-Julia-Second-Edition/README.md

 * Apply scientific programming techniques to solution of dynamic systems, optimisation etc.
 * Visualise your data in Julia with plotting packages.
 * Interface with SQL and NoSQL databases.
-* Examine Julia's approach to Bayesian methods and machine learning.
+* Interact with networked and web-based systems.

 ### Instructions and Navigations